Internship: Training Program

-Nestled on a 524-acre wildlife and nature preserve, University of Houston-Clear Lake has become a cornerstone of higher education along the upper Gulf Coast of Texas.
+Nestled on a 524-acre wildlife and nature preserve, University of Houston-Clear Lake (UHCL) has become a cornerstone of higher education along the upper Gulf Coast of Texas.
 A historically upper-level (junior and senior) undergraduate and graduate university, UHCL accepted its first freshman and sophomores in fall 2014.
-UHCL has an adult student population of nearly 8,700 students with an average age of 30.
-Most students are Texas residents, and 64 percent of the student population is female.
-UHCL's student population reflects a diverse mix of ethnicities with 36 percent comprising Hispanic, African-American, Asian-American and Native American students and 10 percent encompassing international students from around the world.
+UHCL has an adult student population of approximately 6,700 undergraduate students and 2,400 graduate students with average ages of 27 and 32 years, respectively.
+Most students are Texas residents, and 62 percent of the student population is female.
+UHCL's student population reflects a diverse mix of ethnicities with 63 percent identifying as other than white and nearly 5 percent as international students from around the world.
 In 2010, UHCL was designated as a Hispanic-Serving Institution by the Hispanic Association of Colleges & Universities.
-For more info, read About UHCL.

-Counseling Services is part of the division of UHCL Student Services.
-The mission of Counseling Services is to help students be successful in meeting their educational, vocational, and psychological goals.
-We accomplish this mission by helping students resolve personal and psychological concerns and difficulties with high quality counseling services, helping students overcome barriers to academic success, promoting the personal development and psychological wellness of students, helping students make appropriate educational and vocational choices, and helping maintain a university environment which responds to student needs and problems.
+Counseling Services is part of the division of UHCL Student Affairs.
+The mission of UHCL Counseling Services is to help students fulfill their goals by fostering connections with and among members of the university community, facilitating the discovery and realization of power in their strengths and developing the ability to address emotional and psychological challenges.
+We accomplish this mission by helping students resolve personal and psychological concerns and difficulties with high quality therapeutic services, helping students overcome barriers to academic success, promoting the personal development and psychological wellness of students, helping students make appropriate educational and vocational choices, and helping maintain a university environment which responds to student needs and problems.

-Our center takes a largely client-centered approach to counseling, drawing upon a variety of theoretical models.
-We adhere to a short-term goal-oriented counseling model, although we do not have strict session limits.
-We work very collaboratively with Career Services in the seamless provision of services designed to help students achieve their goals.
+Our center takes a fundamentally client-centered approach to therapy, drawing upon a variety of theoretical models.
+We adhere to a short-term goal-oriented therapy model, although we do not have strict session limits.
+We work collaboratively with Career Services in the seamless provision of services designed to help students achieve their goals.
 The Counseling Services staff is a small, cohesive team of five psychologists of varied orientations and backgrounds whose collective professional experience is extensive.
-Training is a core component of our counseling center, which is reflected in our philosophy below.
+Training is a core component of our center, which is reflected in our philosophy below.
 Our center is accredited by the International Association of Counseling Services, Inc. (IACS).
-For more about our center and services, please visit our general webpage at www.uhcl.edu/counselingservices.
+For more about our center and services, please visit our general webpage.